 Ah, hubris, always a first time.

 Vehicles on board roll off the deck on to the

-wooden planks that lead to the West Bank River Road that wraps
+wooden planks leading to West Bank River Road wrapping like

 Look out below.